John Knowles Paine: Life

 Paine's well-received 1867 Berlin premiere of his Mass in D minor, Op.
 10 gave him a reputation that helped him to shape the musical infrastructure of the United States.
 His pioneering courses in music appreciation and music theory made the curriculum of the Department of Music at Harvard a model for American Departments of Music.
 His service as a director of The New England Conservatory of Music (and the lectures he gave there) established his place at the root of an instruction chain that leads (through Eugene Thayer) from George Chadwick to Horatio Parker to Charles Ives.
 He was the first guest conductor of the Boston Symphony Orchestra in the final concerts of its first season, and his works were audience favorites.
 Paine is noted for beginning American's symphonic tradition.
-He also wrote America's first oratorio, St Peter in 1872, and the Centennial Hymn that (with orchestra) opened the 1876 Centennial Exposition in Philadelphia.
+He also wrote the oratorio, St Peter in 1872, and the Centennial Hymn that (with orchestra) opened the 1876 Centennial Exposition in Philadelphia.
 He was a founder of the American Guild of Organists.
 His writings include the book The History of Music to the Death of Schubert (pub.
 1885), and he was co-editor of the book Famous Composers and their Works (pub.
 1891) to which he contributed two chapters "Beethoven as Composer" and "Music in Germany".

 In 1889, Paine made one of the first musical recordings on wax cylinder with Theo Wangemann, who was experimenting with sound recording on the newly invented phonograph.

 John Knowles Paine was among the initial class of inductees into the American Classical Music Hall of Fame in 1998.